-Vision exams and screening
+Eye exams and screening

-These typically include refraction, as well as screening for glaucoma, cataracts and other potentially serious visual conditions.
+Comprehensive eye exams typically include refraction, as well as screening for glaucoma, cataracts and other potentially serious visual conditions.

 Don’t neglect your vision — it’s a vital part of your health.
 If you’re due for an eye exam, be sure to check with your HSA provider to validate what is covered by your plan.

 NEED AN EYE EXAM?
 Find an eye doctor near you and make an appointment.